altocodenl/tagaway/readme.md

 - `GET /thumb/SIZE/ID`
    - Thumb must exist and the user must have permissions to see it (otherwise, 404).
+   - A query parameter `channelId?USERID:CHANNELID` can be passed, to get a thumb of a piv inside the specified channel.
    - Size must be 200 or 900.
    - If the piv has no thumbnail for that size, the original piv is returned.
    - Depending on ETag, a 200 or 304 is returned.